Budget Worksheet to Manage Your Savings Goals

 For example, if you want to have $12,000 saved for a wedding within one year, you'll need to save $1,000 per month.
 (12,000 divided by 12 months = 1,000.)

 At the end of the month, write down how much you saved so that you can compare it to your goals.

-It is savings you need to rely on when life's emergencies arise, which could happen at any time.
+This is savings you need to rely on when life's emergencies arise, which could happen at any time.